Stop asking your friends

 Fix

-Each finding goes straight to your coding agent as a precise, actionable instruction.
+Each finding goes to your coding agent as a precise instruction.
 It edits the code in your own editor, on your own key.

 Verify

-Val re-runs the exact check, then the whole critical path, to confirm the fix held and nothing else broke.
-If it did, the loop runs again.
+Val re-runs the check, then the whole critical path, to confirm the fix held and nothing else broke.
+If it did, it loops again.

 Detect, fix, verify, repeat, until everything is green.
 You just say yes.